 Legislators represent you and your community.
 Knowing who your elected officials are will enable you to reach out and share your ideas and opinions with people who make our state’s laws.
 The North Carolina General Assembly website has lots of information on your state representative and senator.
 Each individual member’s page contains contact information, member committee assignments, and member employment information.
 If you’re not sure who represents you, you can find your legislators on the site.

 If you prefer to contact a legislator by phone, you can call 919-733-4111 and request to speak to a member of the General Assembly.
-Or, you can print a list of all members of the House (or in .xls for searching/sorting) and the Senate (in .xls) including their office assignments, phone numbers, and Twitter handles.
+Or, you can print a list of all members of the House and the Senate (or use this xls file to allow searching/sorting and copying & pasting emails or twitter handles).
+These files also includes their office assignments and phone numbers.

 Legislator email address lists